dollarlint configuration

 schema = "./schemas/settings.schema.json"

-Association globs are matched against paths relative to the validation root and use the same basename-any-depth behavior as discovery globs.
+Association globs in config are matched relative to the config file's directory and use the same basename-any-depth behavior as discovery globs.
 In-file declarations win over associations.

 Fetch and compile